 MIAMI GARDENS, Fla.
-(AP) The Miami Dolphins are about to play in their stadium for the first time since a major remodeling project began.
+(AP) -- The steady thump of a lone hammer resonated at the entrance to the Miami Dolphins' stadium, where the team is about to play for the first time since a major remodeling project began.

 Renovations won't be done when the Dolphins and Atlanta Falcons kick off Saturday.
-In fact, the two-year project still has a year to go, and the estimated cost has climbed above $425 million.
+The two-year project still has a year to go, and the estimated cost has climbed above $425 million.

 But the stadium will be ready for the game.
-Workers scurried about Thursday while Dolphins president and CEO Tom Garfinkel gave a tour of the site.
+Construction crews scurried about Thursday while Dolphins president and CEO Tom Garfinkel gave a tour of the site.

-Every seat has been replaced, suites and bathrooms have been redesigned, and the concourses are being rebuilt.
-There's lots of new flooring, lighting and woodwork - and plenty of dust, which is expected to be gone by Saturday.
+Suites and bathrooms have been redesigned, and concourses are being rebuilt.
+There's lots of new flooring, lighting and woodwork -- and plenty of dust.

 The most significant part of the project, a canopy to cover more than 90 percent of the seats, won't be ready until the 2016 season.
 The roof is being assembled in a lot near the stadium, and work will continue during the season to build the eight supporting columns.